Tai Chi Chuan

 Each student follows his or her own interests and the curriculum serves only as a guide for the Instructor and student to monitor progress.

-Single Pushing hand drills are the concept of sensitivity and understanding the varying forces applied on you.
+Single Pushing hand drills are the concept of sensitivity and understanding the varying forces applied onto you.
 Within this training, adhere, stick, connect and follow are developed, thus enabling you to monitor the subtle forces in your partner’s hand.
 The push is directed at your centre with a small amount of force; the receiver then redirects this force away from their centre to the corner then redirects the force back to their partner.
 Two students work together co-coordinating the force in a figure of eight pattern linking the arms to the waist.
 Both partners are receiving, negating and deflecting using a subtle force in a continuous cycle using the body, waist and legs to develop each other’s skill level.
 Once the basic pattern of movement has been learnt then the process of developing real skill begins.
 Through the pushing hands method you cultivate a deeper understanding of the inherent softness and sensitivity within this drill.
 Adhere, Stick, connect and follow are the principles skills under development within this partnered drill.

 Double Push Hands

 This is the process of two hands training, the double push hands is the concept of grasp the birds tail, section one of part one.
-The primary hands and the corner hands are utilised developed through partnered training.
+The primary hands and the corner hands are utilised and developed through partnered training.
 This is similar to the single push hands excepted here two circles are used.

 Vertical Push Hands